ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 # Highlighters (VRTK/Source/Scripts/Interactions/Highlighters)

-This directory contains scripts that are used to provide highlighting.
+A collection of scripts that are used to provide highlighting.

  * [Base Highlighter](#base-highlighter-vrtk_basehighlighter)
  * [Material Colour Swap](#material-colour-swap-vrtk_materialcolorswaphighlighter)